Parenting My Way Through An Anxiety Disorder

 I got my G1 learner’s licence for the third time when I was 48 and figured I had five years to overcome my fear of the road.
 But somehow it never felt like the right time to get behind the wheel—never mind take a test.
 The years ticked by.
 When I received notice that my five-year G1 had expired, I felt the way I always do when I run from the things that scare me: relief in the short term, sadness and shame overall.

 I’ve been anxious my whole life.
 I was afraid to start kindergarten because I didn’t know how to read and write.
 When my parents went out at night I’d lie awake, sick with worry, until they returned.
 Presenting in front of the class made me physically ill.
 Nobody talked about anxiety back then—instead, I was deemed “sensitive.”
-When I finally got a diagnosis of Generalized Anxiety Disorder in my 30’s, I promptly rejected the label.
-Having a clinical diagnosis made me feel out of control —which only made me more anxious.
+When I finally got a diagnosis of Generalized Anxiety Disorder in my 30s, I promptly rejected the label.
+Having a clinical diagnosis made me feel out of control—which only made me more anxious.

 Instead, I avoided my triggers, a growing list that included elevators, subways and water that was over my head.
-After a late night bout with panic that ended with a call to 911 I was prescribed Ativan, an anti-anxiety medication, and started carrying it everywhere for reassurance.
+After a late night bout with panic that ended with a call to 911 I was prescribed Ativan, an anti-anxiety medication, and started carrying it everywhere for reassurance to cope with anxiety.
 Meanwhile, I made excuses for why I couldn’t swim to the raft with my six-year-old niece: How could I explain my fear of having a panic attack midway and drowning—especially when the raft was only 20 metres from the dock?

 But when I had kids of my own, things got tricky.
-I wanted them to feel safe with me at all times and I knew they were looking to me for cues.
+I wanted them to avoid passing on my anxiety, to feel safe with me at all times and I knew they were looking to me for cues.
 I was determined that my irrational fears not become their irrational fears.

 When they’d insist I look out the airplane window during take off I’d comply—even though the spinning landscape made me want to activate the emergency chute.
 When they’d drag me into the covered tube slide at the park and then trap me halfway down, I’d focus on the tiny sliver of visible light at the bottom.
 I forced myself to swim to the raft.
 Sometimes I’d put an Ativan in a plastic baggie and tuck it into my bathing suit in case I had a panic attack on the way.

-Parenting through anxiety was profoundly hard.
+Parenting with anxiety was profoundly hard.
 I wanted to get swept up in their excitement, but it was exhausting—especially when they were constantly pointing out the very thing that frightened me: “Mommy look, the plane is so high!
 Ooh Mommy!
 Look how dark the subway tunnel is!
 Look Mommy—look how far away the cottage is from the raft!”
 I’d smile gamely until the pounding of my heart drowned out their voices.

-According to Toronto psychotherapist Bradley Murray, the risk of inheriting anxiety is 4 to 6 times higher for first-degree relatives of people with the disorder, and both environmental factors and genetics play a role.
-I continued watching for signs that my kids might be heading for a full blown disorder and practicing my “fake it till you make it” parenting style.
-But increasingly, my anxiety won out.
+According to Toronto psychotherapist Bradley Murray, the risk of inheriting anxiety is four to six times higher for first-degree relatives of people with the disorder, and both environmental factors and genetics play a role.
+I continued watching for signs that my kids might be heading for a full-blown disorder and practicing my “fake it till you make it” parenting style.
+But increasingly, my anxiety won out, especially in specific situations.

 Like the time I tried to teach them to ride their bikes on the road when they were six and nine, seeing only danger at every turn.
 “Watch the door!”
 I’d yell, practically hyperventilating, “You’re weaving!
 Slow down!
 Speed up!
 WHAT ARE YOU DOING??”
 They got so fed up they eventually got back up on the sidewalk in disgust while I continued along on the road sheepishly (secretly relieved).

-Or when we rode up to the 44th floor of the Marriott hotel in NYC in a packed elevator made entirely of glass.
+Or when we rode up to the 44th floor of the Marriott hotel in New York City in a packed elevator made entirely of glass.
 I wasn’t okay.
-I squeezed my eyes shut and meditated hard while my 12 and 15 year-olds begged me to look down at the rapidly shrinking sea of ants in the atrium.
+I squeezed my eyes shut and meditated hard while my 12- and 15 year-olds begged me to look down at the rapidly shrinking sea of ants in the atrium.
 I could not comply.
-When we got to our room I refused to look out the floor-to ceiling-window overlooking Times Square.
+When we got to our room I refused to look out the floor-to-ceiling window overlooking Times Square.
 “You don’t get it—we are SO FAR up,” they insisted.
 There was no getting around this one: we were on the 44th freaking floor and they were determined to share it with me.
 I was flooded with anxiety and I had to own it.

 “Here’s the thing,” I said, attempting to face them while covering my left eye to block out the wall of windows, “I am actually not crazy about heights…” “—Just LOOK,” they said impatiently.
-“No, really,” I continued, growing agitated, “It makes me kind of well, panicky, and uh, claustrophobic, and—” My younger daughter wasn’t having it, “Oh my god mommy, you just have to face your fears,” she said, attempting to lead me over.
+“No, really,” I continued, growing agitated, “It makes me kind of well, panicky, and uh, claustrophobic, and—” My younger daughter wasn’t having it.
+“Oh my god mommy, you just have to face your fears,” she said, attempting to lead me over.
 I realized they had no idea how hard this was for me.
 I pulled free of her, fight or flight now in full effect, “NO!”
 I said, toddler-like—“I don’t want to!
 I hate heights!”
 Exposing my frailties to my kids felt both surreal and liberating.
 They finally backed off, a little bewildered.

 Just knowing I was off the hook for the night regulated my heart rate enough for me to promise to look in the morning.
 Naturally, they held me to it.
 I walked slowly towards the window feeling my usual height-induced combination of dizziness and an inexplicable urge to jump, and took a quick, terrifying peek.
 My head swam.
 “We are very high up,” I concurred, before retreating to the middle of the room to lie down on the floor.

-After that, outing myself got easier: Yes, canoeing in even slightly rough water made me panicky —and no, I would not be going on the “WindSeeker” with them at Canada’s Wonderland—ever.
+After that, outing myself got easier: Yes, canoeing in even slightly rough water made me panicky—and no, I would not be going on the “WindSeeker” with them at Canada’s Wonderland—ever.
 Sorry.
 Coming clean about my struggle with panic allowed me to show my kids that while anxiety has to be managed, it’s nothing to be ashamed of.

 But, it’s also made them more comfortable pointing a finger.
 “Well!
 You gave me your anxiety!—Thanks!” said my defeated-sounding 18-year-old not long ago.
 My first reaction was guilt: This was awful!
 This was the very thing I’d be trying to avoid their entire lives!
 But then I realized I had nothing to feel guilty about.